Pelvic Floor Physical Therapy in Oakland, CA

 -

-We are a private pay practice and we are out-of-network with all insurance providers.
+We are a cash-based physical therapy practice and we are out-of-network with all insurance providers.
 We can provide a monthly superbill for you to submit to insurance for reimbursement.
 We recommend you contact your insurance for details on your individual plan and coverage.
 We accept HSA and FSA.
 Unfortunately, due to federal law, we are unable to work with patients that use Medicare or Medi-Cal/Medicaid.
 Ask us about our wellness services.

 -

-No. You do not need a prescription for an evaluation in the state of California.
-You can be seen up to 6 visits or 45 days (whichever comes first) and then you will need a signed plan of care by an MD or DO.
+No. You do not need a prescription for an physical therapy evaluation in the state of California.
+You can be seen up to 12 visits or 45 days (whichever comes first) and then you will need a signed plan of care by an MD or DO.

 -